ssp2023/rallies-cli/README.md

 ## ✨ What is Rallies CLI?

-Rallies CLI is an intelligent investment research assistant that combines the conversational power of AI with real-time financial data.
+Rallies CLI is an intelligent investment research agent that combines the conversational power of AI with real-time financial data.
 Think of it as ChatGPT specifically designed for traders and investors, equipped with live market data, news feeds, and comprehensive financial analysis capabilities.

-### 🎯 Key Features

-- **🤖 AI-Powered Analysis**: Advanced GPT-4 powered financial analysis and insights
-- **📊 Real-Time Data**: Live market prices, news, and financial metrics
-- **🔍 Smart Planning**: Intelligent multi-step research planning and execution
-- **💬 Interactive Chat**: Natural language interface for complex financial queries
-- **📈 Market Intelligence**: Technical analysis, fundamental research, and trend identification
-- **⚡ Fast & Responsive**: Streaming responses with live progress indicators
-- **🎨 Beautiful Interface**: Rich terminal UI with colors, markdown, and live updates

 ## 🚀 Quick Start